+Cancer: Colon

-Condition and Description Factors Affecting the Decision Fast Track the App.
-Likely Underwriting Decision Cancer: Colon Colorectal cancer is the third most common type of cancer in the world.
+Colorectal cancer is the third most common type of cancer in the world.
 The risk begins to increase after age 40 and rises sharply at ages 50-55.

+- Factors Affecting the Decision

+- Date of diagnosis

+- Stage and grade of the tumor

+- Any hereditary syndrome that may be associated with other types of cancer

+- What treatment

+- Date treatment was completed

+- Ongoing follow-up

+- Any recurrence

+- Any complications from treatment

+APS

+Pathology report

+- Details and date(s) of treatment

+- Hospital reports

-Date of diagnosis Stage and grade of the tumor Any hereditary syndrome that may be associated with other types of cancer What treatment Date treatment was completed Ongoing follow-up Any recurrence Any complications from treatment Requirements: APS Fast Track: Pathology report Details and date(s) of treatment Hospital reports Details of follow-up (colonoscopy and tumor markers) Underwriting can be done only once treatment has been completed and if the client is well followed.
-On higher stage/grade tumors, may only be able to consider > 10 years after last treatment.
+- Details of follow-up (colonoscopy and tumor markers)

+Underwriting can be done only once treatment has been completed and if the client is well followed.
+On higher stage/grade tumors, may only be able to consider >10 years after last treatment.
 Preferred possible if meets criteria for Standard for at least 10 years.
-Standard Plus possible if history qualifies for Standard for the past 5 years Best Case: Stage 0 tumor - Standard or better Typical Case: Stage 1 tumor, 2 full years after treatment - \$12/1000 x 4 years Worst Case: Stage 3 tumor - decline Cancer: Leukemia A progressive, malignant disease of the blood cells and blood forming organs (i.e., bone marrow and spleen).
-Current age Date of diagnosis Type of leukemia and stage of cancer Treatment Date treatment completed Any recurrence or secondary cancer Requirements: APS, special blood testing if current results are not provided in the APS Fast Track: Pathology reports Evidence of regular follow-up Hospital reports Details and date(s) of treatment Preferred is not available.
-Standard Plus possible after 10 years of qualifying for Standard rates The most common type of leukemia seen in underwriting is CLL, which is insurable, if stable, low-stage disease and typically after two years since the diagnosis.
-CLL diagnosed under age 50 is a decline For other types of leukemia, depending on the type, coverage may not be available for 5 or more years following diagnosis.
-Very few cases can be offered coverage Best Case: (CLL cases) 150 to 200% 5-10 years post treatment
+Standard Plus possible if history qualifies for Standard for the past 5 years

+Best Case: Stage 0 tumor - Standard or better

+Typical Case: Stage 1 tumor, 2 full years after treatment - \$12/1000 x 4 years

+Worst Case: Stage 3 tumor - decline

+Cancer: Leukemia

+A progressive, malignant disease of the blood cells and blood forming organs (i.e., bone marrow and spleen).

+- Current age

+- Date of diagnosis

+- Type of leukemia and stage of cancer

+- Treatment

+- Date treatment completed

+- Any recurrence or secondary cancer

+APS, special blood testing if current results are not provided in the APS

+- Pathology reports

+- Evidence of regular follow-up

+- Hospital reports

+- Details and date(s) of treatment

+Preferred is not available.
+Standard Plus possible after 10 years of qualifying for Standard rates

+The most common type of leukemia seen in underwriting is CLL, which is insurable, if stable, low-stage disease and typically after two years since the diagnosis.
+CLL diagnosed under age 50 is a decline

+For other types of leukemia, depending on the type, coverage may not be available for 5 or more years following diagnosis.
+Very few cases can be offered coverage

+Best Case: (CLL cases) 150 to 200% 5-10 years post treatment